 4.4 WASTE STORAGE AREA

-The nominated waste storage area is to be in the southwest corner of the carpark as shown in APPENDIX A. The area must be suitably screened using materials such as walls, fencing, natural shrubs or a hedge row.
+The waste storage pad will be located as shown in APPENDIX A. The pad should be suitably screened from view using materials such as fencing or a natural shrubs / hedge row.

 4.5 WASTE FACILITIES CONSTRUCTION / MAINTENANCE